Where to Stay in Seville First Time 2023 – Best Areas

 Map of areas and neighborhoods in Seville:

-Where to Stay in Seville Map of Best Areas & Neighborhoods
+Map of Best Areas & Neighborhoods in Seville

-Where to Stay in Seville Map of Best Areas & Neighborhoods
+Map of Best Areas & Neighborhoods in Seville

 1. Seville Centro

-Sellive Centro is the best overall area to stay in Seville for first-time travelers due to its central location and proximity to Seville’s most popular attractions such as Alcazar Palace and Seville Cathedral.
+Sellive Centro is the overall best area to stay in Seville for first-timers.
+It has a central location with close proximity to popular attractions such as Alcazar Palace and Seville Cathedral.
 Staying here also offers easy walk to many shops, restaurants, tapas, and cocktail bars.

 The Centro can be broken into smaller neighborhoods, but generally, it is the area between Plaza Nueva and Plaza de Encarnación, that is home to the famous Seville Cathedral, Arenal neighborhood, and the famous shopping streets of Calle Sierpes, Calle Tetuán, and La Alfalfa.